JP title: 装甲悪鬼村正 鏖

 The stage is a peaceful island of peaceful villagers living their peaceful daily lives, when suddenly, four mysterious wanderers get shipwrecked on said island.
 Our female protagonist, Hirai Mana, finds them on the shore and takes them back to her home to her sister, little brother and father in order to nurse him back to health.
 The problem is, this guy, Takaki Kanbei, is actually quite the douchebag and in a foul mood because he was once beaten bad by Team KageMura before his arrival on the island (and his Tsurugi was destroyed in the process).

 So the first chance he gets, he draws his sword and threatens the good family to hand over the legendary Tsurugi, Kusanagi, currently enshrined on the island.
 Kusanagi is held locked up because, as legend tells it, once it is released, terrible misfortune will fall upon the entire island.
 Kanbei, as you would expect, does not give a single fuck since, as it was earlier established, he’s already dying from a lethal illness and has nothing to lose.
 So he dons Kusanagi (again, see incantation above) and decides to unleash hell upon the island… basically for the lulz.
 Kageaki soon shows up on the island as well, having come this far to chase Kanbei because Muramasa sensed one of the Silver Star’s eggs in him — and if you’re read the VN you know why that’s bad news (and even if you didn’t, the manga explains it briefly).
 So this is the basic premise, more or less.
-Some of the opening lines are fairly memorable:

-So right off the bat you can kinda tell this story is going to end in tears.
+Right off the bat you can kinda tell this story is going to end in tears.
 And yet it’s still fairly powerful.
 One of the best parts of the manga is that it actually treats Kageaki as a protagonist, unlike Eiyuu-hen which was more about Ichijou and had Rokuhara-Kageaki serving as sort of a side character.
 Since this is a prequel, he acts pretty much like in the game’s common route, always polite and courteous, his actions easily misunderstood for those of a hero.
 Except, you know:

 Yeah, uh, that.
 In any case, he does act the dreamboat from time to time, stopping Mana’s sister Mina (don’t get confused now) from committing suicide by thrusting his hand before the blade about the strike her throat.
 Such a nice guy, this Kageaki fellow.
 As we all know.
 Kidding aside, I do greatly prefer this side of him (let’s call it regular Kageaki) as opposed to his Janen Hen self, badass black coat and charming “gonna kill your family” grin notwithstanding.
 Near the end of the manga he even utters some of his familiar lines from the VN’s Chapter 1, such as this, which made the fanboy in me cheer with anticipation.